 There are several water sports facilities on the island where one can find equipment and the appropriate trainers.
 Quite often, water sports races are held there, as well.

-One who likes walking and rambling around to discover new vistas can use the cobblestone paths to explore the island and admire its green ravine, remote, hidden coves, ancient ruins, and Byzantine chapels on Kea.
+Those who like walking and rambling around to discover new vistas can use the cobblestone paths to explore Kea and admire its green ravine, remote, hidden coves, ancient ruins, and Byzantine chapels.